CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

 `// TODO student implementation` indicates that you should write your own code there.
 There are in total 9 (10 if you plan to implement Archer) `TODO`s for you to implement.
 Do not modify other parts of the Java code, otherwise many tests will fail unexpectedly.

+### Dependencies

+Code of this assignment depends on several libraries, including `JUnit5` and Jetbrains `Annotations`.
+Jar package of these dependencies are provided in folder `lib`, you need to add `lib` folder as the library of your IntelliJ Project.
+Typically, this is already done, if you download use the prepared code in this repository.

 ### Coordinate System